 Jackaboos

 There’s an art to soft play.
-You want to be close enough to see your kids at all times, but far enough way to tolerate the eardrum-splitting screams of joy – and that’s why Jackaboos is so popular with parents.
+You want to be close enough to see your kids at all times, but far enough away to tolerate the eardrum-splitting screams of joy – and that’s why Jackaboos is so popular with parents.

 It’s specially designed to give you full visibility, without sending you scampering through tunnels or hurtling down slides.
 The kids, meanwhile, will have a grand old time climbing, playing and pottering around.